USS Harry S. Truman: Ship's seal and battle flag

 The oval seal was designed by the ship's pre-commissioning crew and is primarily blue and gold.
 According to the ship's history webpage, the coat of arms "characterizes the global on-station capability of the ship and the United States Navy" and "Truman's name forms the shape of a forward-deployed aircraft carrier prepared to uphold and protect American interests".
 The three flags near the bottom represent the letters "HST".
 The 33 gold stars surrounding the seal represent Truman's position as the 33rd President.

-The Harry S. Truman battle flag was also designed by the ship's crew, and is a variation of the guidons carried by the companies of the 129th Field Artillery Regiment of the 35th Infantry Division, such as Battery D, the battery under the command of then-Army Capt.
+The Harry S. Truman battle flag was designed by the ship's first navigator, and is a variation of the guidons carried by the companies of the 129th Field Artillery Regiment of the 35th Infantry Division, such as Battery D, the battery under the command of then-Army Capt.
 Harry Truman during World War I. It consists of crossed cannons on a scarlet background with the phrase "Give 'em hell", a reference to Truman's 1948 re-election campaign.

 Ship history

 Pre-commissioning and construction

-Her keel was laid by Newport News Shipbuilding on 29 November 1993 and the ship was christened on 7 September 1996.
-HST was authorized and laid down as USS United States, but her name was changed in February 1995 at the direction of then-Secretary of the Navy John H. Dalton.
+Her keel was laid by Newport News Shipbuilding on 29 November 1993 as USS United States, but her name was changed in February 1995 at the direction of then-Secretary of the Navy John H. Dalton.
+The ship was christened on 7 September 1996 and launched six days later.

 Three Newport News ship workers died during construction when a pump room filled with methane and hydrogen sulfide gases during a sewage leak on 12 July 1997.
 They are commemorated by a brass plaque in the tunnel off Hangar Bay No. 1.
-The ship was christened on 7 September 1996, launched 13 September 1996, and the crew began moving aboard from contract housing in Newport News in January 1998.
-The ship successfully completed builder's sea trial on 11 June 1998 after a short delay due to noise issues in one of the reactor closure heads.
-The ship was officially accepted by the Navy on 30 June 1998 and was commissioned on 25 July 1998 at Naval Station Norfolk.
+The crew began moving aboard from contract housing in Newport News in January 1998.
+The ship completed builder's sea trial on 11 June 1998 after a short delay due to noises in one of the reactor closure heads.
+The ship was accepted by the Navy on 30 June 1998.

 Commissioning

-The keynote speaker of the commissioning ceremony was President Bill Clinton.
-Other notable attendees and speakers were: Rep. Ike Skelton, D-Mo., who pushed to have the carrier named after the 33rd president; Missouri Governor Mel Carnahan; Captain Thomas Otterbein, Harry S. Truman's first commanding officer; Secretary of Defense William Cohen; and Secretary of the Navy John H. Dalton.
+Harry S. Truman was commissioned on 25 July 1998 at Naval Station Norfolk.
+At the ceremony, the keynote speaker was President Bill Clinton.
+Other notable attendees and speakers were: Rep. Ike Skelton, D-Mo., who had pushed to have the carrier named after the 33rd president; Missouri Governor Mel Carnahan; Captain Thomas Otterbein, Harry S. Truman's first commanding officer; Secretary of Defense William Cohen; and Secretary of the Navy John H. Dalton.

 1998–1999

-In August 1998, Harry S. Truman left port for the first time to conduct certifications to test her ability to recover and launch aircraft successfully.
-That was followed by numerous sea trials that challenged the ship and her crew with various training exercises.
+In August 1998, Harry S. Truman left port for the first time to conduct certifications to test her ability to recover and launch aircraft.
+That was followed by sea trials and training exercises.
+In November, one of the Navy Blue Angels aircraft landed on HST, the only time the demonstration team has ever landed an aircraft on a carrier.